JuliaGaussianProcesses/EasyGPs.jl/README.md

 very easy to train GP models with a high-level API that does not require in-depth knowledge of the low-level algorithmic choices.

+NOTE: there is a similarly named, registered package AutoGP.jl, which has a very different scope.
+This package will be renamed before being registered.

 ## Usage

 In order to fit a GP, define one according to the familiar AbstractGP.jl interface and